 Half (50%) of all stakes races in Singapore from 2013 - 2018 have been won by New Zealand bred or sold horses including those crowned Horse of the Year, I'm Incredible and Infantry (NZ) - both sourced from Karaka.

 NEW ZEALAND GATEWAY

 81% (17/21) of New Zealand Group One winners last season were sourced at New Zealand Bloodstock Sales including Horse of the Year champion and ten-time Group One winner, Melody Belle (NZ).

 Horses bred or sold in New Zealand have won 33% of all Listed races in Malaysia over the current five seasons including 3YO Championship winner Forsa Eclipse (NZ) and Kante (NZ).

 In the past five seasons horses bred or sold in New Zealand claimed 32% of all Listed races in Macau including Sacred Capital (NZ) who claimed a valuable double in the Macau Spring Trophy and Macau Derby during the 2019 season.

-Entries for the 95th National Yearling Sales Series open in June 2020.
+Entries for the 95th National Yearling Sales Series are now open.

 To nominate your yearlings for Karaka 2021, please visit NZB’s online portal at portal.nzb.co.nz or contact the Entries Coordinator Mary Jane Harvey (+64 9 393 9832 or +64 9 298 0055, or email firstname.lastname@example.org).
 Entries close 5pm Friday 17 July 2020.